solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

   `CounterButton` and manually send some Devnet sol to your wallet's address (printed in the console)

 That's it!
-You've made your first Solana Mobile dApp.
+You've made your first Solana Mobile app.
 If you get stuck, feel free to check out the
 [full solution code](https://github.com/Unboxed-Software/solana-react-native-counter)
 on the `main` branch of the repository.